zesk/build/docs/tools/bash.md

 - `0` - All found files pass `shellcheck` and `bash -n` and shell comment syntax
 - `1` - One or more files did not pass

-### `bashCheckDepends` - Checks a bash script to ensure all dependencies are met,

-Checks a bash script to ensure all dependencies are met, outputs a list of unmet dependencies Scans a bash script for lines which look like:

-Each dependency token is:

-- a bash function which MUST be defined
-- a shell script (executable) which must be present

-If all dependencies are met, exit status of 0.
-If any dependencies are not met, exit status of 1 and a list of unmet dependencies are listed

-- Location: `bin/build/tools/bash.sh`

-#### Arguments

-- `--require` - Flag.
-Optional.
-Requires at least one or more dependencies to be listed and met to pass

-#### Exit codes

-- `0` - Success
-- `1` - Environment error
-- `2` - Argument error

-#### Depends

-    token1 token2

 ## Debug

 ### `bashDebugInterruptFile` - Adds a trap to capture the debugging stack on interrupt